• Skip to primary navigation

 Almond milk crepes on a white plate, topped with raspeberries, yogurt, and basil.

-3-Ingredient Almond Milk Crepes
+Healthy Almond Milk Crepes

-Quick and easy to make, these Almond Milk Crepes come together with just 3 ingredients!
+Quick and easy to make, these Healthy Almond Milk Crepes come together with just 3 ingredients!
 They're soft, buttery, naturally dairy-free, and can easily be made gluten-free!

-5 from 2 votes
+5 from 6 votes

-Print Recipe Pin Recipe
+Print Pin Rate

-Course Breakfast
+Course: Breakfast

-Cuisine French-Inspired
+Cuisine: French-Inspired

-Servings 12 crepes (4 servings)
+Servings: 12 crepes (4 servings)

 Equipment